Grandma Moses

 In the last ten years of her life, some of her works were fetching more than a hundred thousand dollars ($100,000) apiece.

-Indeed, once she had become an established artist, she sold and made more money in a single year from her paintings than she and her husband had earned in an entire lifetime of hard work on the farm.
+Indeed, once she had become an established artist, she sold and made more money in a single year from her paintings than she and her husband had earned in their entire lifetime of hard work on the farm.

 It’s been estimated that if she had begun painting in her late teens as she had really wanted, and her paintings had been as successful commercially as they still are today, she might have become one of the richest women in America.